 Put Up a Cork Board or Whiteboard

 A cork board or whiteboard acts is a place where you and your roommate can leave each other notes and reminders.
-Put it up on the front door or near communal spaces.
-Add push pins or hooks to hold keys, and include a hanging file organizer to store student IDs, mail, flyers, and more.
+Put it up on the front door or near communal spaces so it can easily be seen by the both of you.
+You can also fill the board with push pins or hooks to hold keys, and include a hanging file organizer to store student IDs, mail, flyers, and more.

 Use Clip Lights to Save Space